enkrumah/movie-recs/README.md

 ---

-# 🧩 Generating Embedding Artifacts
+# 🧩 Embedding Artifacts

-Artifacts are **not stored in Git** and must be generated locally.
+Artifacts are stored via **Git LFS** (Large File Storage) and will download automatically when you clone.

+If you need to regenerate embeddings:

 ```bash
 python embed_index.py